hafeezxrahamx/PYTHON-FINAL-PROJECT/README.md

 Insights Gained

-- [Insert key insights gained from the analysis, e.g., "The majority of employees are concentrated in Team A," or "There is a strong positive correlation between age and salary."]
+"The majority of employees are concentrated in Team A, There is a strong positive correlation between age and salary.

 Dataset